W-symmetry, topological vertex and affine Yangian: Affine Yangian of

 Let us emphasize that we define $\mathcal{Y}$ as an associative algebra.
 The defining commutation relations involve both commutators and anticommutators and cubic Serre relations.
-These anticommutators are not associated to a $\mathbbm{Z}_2$ grading (the algebra is ``bosonic'').
-In certain situations (for example as discussed in the section \ref{seclinear}) we will consider a Lie algebra whose universal enveloping algebra will be certain specialization of $\mathcal{Y}$.
+These anticommutators are not associated to any $\mathbbm{Z}_2$ grading.
+In certain situations (see example the linear case discussed in the section \ref{seclinear}) we will consider a Lie algebra whose universal enveloping algebra will be a certain specialization of $\mathcal{Y}$.
+In this sense, we can think of $\mathcal{Y}$ as being a deformation of the universal enveloping algebra of linear $\mathcal{W}_{1+\infty}$.

-\paragraph{Generating functions} It is useful to pack the generators into generating fields which will not only simplify the defining relations of $\mathcal{Y}$ but also let us understand some properties of $\mathcal{Y}$ more easily.
-Following Tsymbaliuk \cite{tsymbaliuk2014affine}, we introduce the following generating functions:
+\paragraph{Generating functions} It is useful to combine the generators into the generating fields which will not only simplify the defining relations of $\mathcal{Y}$ but also let us understand some properties of $\mathcal{Y}$ more easily.
+Following Tsymbaliuk \cite{tsymbaliukrev, tsymbaliuk2014affine}, (see also \cite{Bourgine:2015szm}), we introduce the following generating functions:

-Unlike in the usual situation in the conformal field theory, where the parameter of generating functions has the interpretation of a coordinate on a space-time and the sum is over ``modes'' of the field, here the summation is over what would be ``spins'' of the fields and the parameter $u$ has no simple space-time interpretation.
+Unlike in the usual situation in the conformal field theory, where the parameter of generating function has the interpretation of a space coordinate and the sum is over ``modes'' of the field, here the summation is over what would be the ``spins'' of the fields and the parameter $u$ has no simple space-time interpretation.
 In what follows we will call $u$ the spectral parameter.

 Multiplying (Y1) and (Y2) by $u^{-j-1} v^{-k-1}$ and summing over $j$ and $k$, we find that the relations are equivalent to